High School Summer Enviro Science Research Project

 Yes, this is real science.
 Students will apply their new skills on a camping and research trip to Mt.
 Rainier to make important phenology observations.

-"They will do real science that is really going to be used by a researcher from the University of Washington," says Leilani Nussman who manages the program.
-They will help collect data that "she and her grad students are using to monitor the effects of climate change on the ecosystems on Mt.
+"They will work with researchers from MeadoWatch from the University of Washington," says Leilani Nussman, who manages the program.
+They will help collect data that "Dr. Janneke Hille Ris Lambers and her grad students are using to monitor the biological impacts of climate change on the ecosystems on Mt.
 Rainier."

 Make this a summer adventure to remember and help our community have a better understanding of our local environment.